gg9192/MMG_Mobile_computing/backend/README.md

 maxtokens: the max tokens in the response from gpt, this is on their API.
 We simply forward this to their API.
 We can use this to limit costs

 prompt: the pormpt for GPT. this is similar to llama, as preston has said.
 See the example

+How to talk with ChatGPT
+0. Connect to school vpn
+1. cd backend
+2. cd memory_search_ML_vector
+3. python3 manage.py runserver 0.0.0.0:3001
+4. put localhost:3001/API/fetchmemories into postman if you want memories, localhost:3001/API/getCompleationForCharacter for conversations
+5. create a new header of type "Content-Type" with value "application/json"
+6. Then go into body and put in what you want to send